 I spent one afternoon on the esplanade scanning the adjacent mudflats for sandpipers and other shorebirds.
 The ever-present threat of crocodiles kept most people out of the actual mud, so the creatures that live there were free to thrive unmolested.

 The city is full of parks, including a lovely botanic garden.
 My favorite, however, was the Cattana Wetlands.
-Once used for growing sugar cane, and as a sand and gravel mine, the extensive area has been replanted with native forest vegetation.
+Once used for growing sugar cane, then as a sand and gravel mine, the extensive area has been replanted with native forest vegetation.
 Six freshwater and saltwater lakes are accessible from the extensive walking paths.
 Strategically placed blinds offer the ideal place to scan for Green Pygmy-Geese, ducks, and other waterfowl.

 More birds perched on the tall trees or hunted for bugs in the lush tropical foliage.